jtzingsheim1/Statistical-Inference-Project/README.md

 ## Original Project Instructions (abbreviated)

+Credit for the material below goes to the original authors Caffo, Peng, and Leek from John Hopkins University.
+This material was accessed through the course content on Coursera.

 >
-The project consists of two parts:
+>The project consists of two parts:
 >
 >* A simulation exercise.
 >* Basic inferential data analysis.
 >
-You will create a report to answer the questions.
+>You will create a report to answer the questions.
 Given the nature of the series, ideally you'll use `knitr` to create the reports and convert to a pdf.
 (I will post a very simple introduction to `knitr`).
 However, feel free to use whatever software that you would like to create your pdf.
 >
-Each pdf report should be no more than 3 pages with 3 pages of supporting appendix material if needed (code, figures, etcetera).
+>Each pdf report should be no more than 3 pages with 3 pages of supporting appendix material if needed (code, figures, etcetera).
 >
-### Part 1: Simulation Exercise Instructions
+>### Part 1: Simulation Exercise Instructions
-In this project you will investigate the exponential distribution in R and compare it with the Central Limit Theorem.
+>In this project you will investigate the exponential distribution in R and compare it with the Central Limit Theorem.
 The exponential distribution can be simulated in R with `rexp(n, lambda)` where `lambda` is the rate parameter.
 The mean of exponential distribution is 1/lambda and the standard deviation is also